Costa Rica Roadtrip - Part 2

 Recommended Activities:

 Unfortunately, we didn’t find (see brain, here it's fine to use "did") any good vegetarian food on the first day (we were very hungry and impatient - maybe that was why), so we ended up at Pizza Hut—not a great recommendation.
 But on day 2 we went to the: REJN Asian Fusión Restaurant.
-As before, the food was good, the prices were too high, and while it wasn’t anything special, there was nothing to complain about either.
+As many times before, the food was good, the prices were too high, and while it wasn’t anything special, there was nothing to complain about either.

-However, there’s a little brewery in town if you’re interested in tasting beer: EREMITA TAP ROOM JACÓ.
+However, there’s a little brewery in town if you’re interested in tasting some beer: EREMITA TAP ROOM JACÓ.

 Accommodation: